Contemplating today's Gospel

 "As the Father loves me, so I also love you"

-The Father loves the Son, and Jesus tells us so: «And He that sent me is with me: the Father has not left me alone; for I do always those things that please him» (Jn 8:29).
+The Father loves the Son, and Jesus tells us so: “And He that sent me is with me: the Father has not left me alone; for I do always those things that please him” (Jn 8:29).
 The Father loudly proclaimed it in the Jordan, when He says: “You are my beloved Son; with you I am well pleased.”
-(Mk 1:11) and, later on, in Mount Tabor: “This is my beloved Son.
+(Mk 1:11) and later, on Mount Tabor: “This is my beloved Son.
 Listen to him.”
 (Mk 9:7).

-Jesus has replied, “Abbà”, Pater!
+Jesus has replied, “Abbà”, Father!
 Now He reveals to us, “As the Father loves me, so I also love you.”
 And what shall we do?
-To stay indeed by his love, to abide by his commandments, to love His Father's Will.
-Is not this the example He gives us? «I always keep my Father's commandments and remain in his love».
+To indeed stay by His love, to abide by His commandments, to love His Father's Will.
+Is this not the example He gives us?
+“I always keep my Father's commandments and remain in his love.”

-But we, who are weak, fickle, cowards and —why not just admit it— even wicked at times, shall we then lose his friendship forever?
-No, He will not allow us to be tempted well over our own forces!
-And, if we ever fail to abide by his commandments, let us ask him the grace of quickly coming back to him, as the prodigal son to the Father's house.
-And of being able to receive the Sacrament of Penance and be forgiven our sins.
-“I love you” —Jesus tells us—.“I have told you this so that my joy may be in you and your joy may be complete” (Jn 15:11).
+But we, who are weak, fickle, cowards and —why not just admit it— even wicked at times, shall we then lose His friendship forever?
+No, He will not allow us to be tempted well beyond our own abilities!
+And, if we ever fail to abide by His commandments, let us ask Him for the grace of quickly coming back to Him, as the prodigal son to the Father's house.
+And to be able to receive the Sacrament of Penance and be forgiven for our sins.
+“I love you” —Jesus tells us—.
+“I have told you this so that my joy may be in you and your joy may be complete” (Jn 15:11).

 Thoughts on Today's Gospel

 “O my God, Trinity whom I adore, grant my soul peace.
 Make it your heaven, your beloved dwelling and the place of your rest.
-May I never abandon you there, but may I be there, whole and entire, completely vigilant in my faith, entirely adoring, and wholly given over to your creative action” (Saint Elizabeth of the Trinity)
+May I never abandon you there, but may I be there, wholly and entirely, completely vigilant in my faith, entirely adoring, and wholly given over to your creative action.”
+(Saint Elizabeth of the Trinity)

 Gospel and commentary video